thunderbird89/esf/stories/buffer.md

 **EPICENTER: TOKYO BAY**
 **TSUNAMI WARNING IN EFFECT**

 Her stomach dropped.
 Magnitude 7.8.
 In the bay.
-That meant the coastal areas would be—
+The coastal areas—

 > "All personnel, listen up," Major Tanaka called out.
 "This is what we've been training for.
 Yoshika, Sato, Kimura—get to the hangar.
 We're mobilizing the Landmates."